At any time during your prostate cancer experience - CancerChoices

 • Less progression among people with prostate cancer eating higher levels of cruciferous vegetables (broccoli family) (modest evidence)

-• Lower risk of Gleason grade progression among men with newly diagnosed low or low-intermediate risk prostate cancer eating a baseline diet higher in total fruits, whole fruits, total vegetables, greens and beans, whole grains, dairy, total protein foods, seafood and plant proteins and unsaturated to saturated fatty acids ratio and/or lower in refined grains, sodium, added sugars and saturated fats (preliminary evidence)
+• Lower risk of Gleason grade progression among men with low or low-intermediate risk prostate cancer eating a baseline diet higher in total fruits, whole fruits, total vegetables, greens and beans, whole grains, dairy, total protein foods, seafood and plant proteins and unsaturated to saturated fatty acids ratio and/or lower in refined grains, sodium, added sugars and saturated fats (modest evidence)

 • Lower cancer-specific mortality among men with non-metastatic prostate cancer eating higher levels of vegetable fats after diagnosis and higher all-cause mortality among men with non-metastatic prostate cancer eating higher levels of saturated and trans fats (modest evidence)